Biomedical Physics 2

 Content, Learning Outcome and Preconditions

-This course teaches the physical basics of biomedical applications in clinics and research.
+This module teaches the physical basics of biomedical applications in clinics and research.
 These applications include radiation therapy, laser applications and microscopy.
 Specifically, the following main topics are covered in these applications: Radiobiology, accelerator sources for radiation therapy, radiation planning, proton therapy, laser applications, light microscopy, fluorescence microscopy, electron microscopy, X-ray microscopy.

 After successful participation in this module the student is able to: